 Most apps on Heroku require more than one dyno to run flawlessly.
 Most app owners find it difficult to recoup the cost of scaling apps on Heroku.
 However, Heroku uses the AWS infrastructure, which costs a lot of money to deploy applications.

 Therefore, the platform must use the pricing structure to ensure the profit of the company itself.
-In this regard, downward revision of prices may be inappropriate.
+In this regard, the downward revision of prices may be inappropriate.

 The free plan that Heroku offers has its pros and cons.
 Both hobbyists and professional developers use it to host test projects, but the main problem is that apps on the free plan are often forced to go to sleep after a period of inactivity due to the fact that the company is saving money on it.